-The Pilot Scheme is mandatory rather than voluntary and applies to all relevant cases where no disclosure order has been made before 01 January 2018.
+The Pilot Scheme is mandatory rather than voluntary and applies to all relevant cases from 01 January 2018, but will not disturb existing orders for disclosure.
 It will therefore apply to many cases that have already commenced, but parties and their representatives were not subject to the new duties it introduces until 01 January 2019.
 This may lead to some Case Management Conferences in early 2019 being adjourned if the pre-CMC steps in relation to disclosure have not been completed.

 As with any new rule, there are aspects of the pilot scheme that are sure to require judicial interpretation.
 The Pilot Scheme imposes new duties on the parties and their representatives and introduces new concepts, such as “known adverse documents” which have to be disclosed regardless of what, if any, order for disclosure is made.
 Such new concepts make it likely that there will be important procedural decisions reported in 2019 interpreting the new rules and litigators will need to monitor these carefully.